N-kapila/Tourism-Site/README.md

-# RED EYE TOURISM - Travel Website
+# Travel Website

 ## Overview
-**RED EYE TOURISM** is a travel website that provides users with information about tour packages, hotel bookings, and other travel-related services.
-The site is built using HTML and CSS, with Bootstrap used for responsive design and layout.
+This travel website provides users with information about tour packages, hotel bookings, and other travel-related services.
+The site is built using HTML and CSS, with Bootstrap for responsive design and layout.

 ## Features
 - **Responsive Navbar**: A navigation bar that adapts to different screen sizes, ensuring easy access to all sections of the website.